hacklab-no/blog.hacklab.no/content/page/about-me.md

 ---
 ## About Me

-I just want some place to give back to the community and help people learn.
-That is the reason i put up this blog.
+I just needed a place to post random stuff I come up with.
+Therefor this humble blog.

-I am a Professional Security Researcher by day... and mostly by night, based in Sweden.
-This is intended to be a platform where i store and share various helpful bits of documentation that i come across.